-GFT YOUR INFORMATION TOGETHER, INCLUDING:
+GET YOUR INFORMATION TOGETHER, INCLUDING:

-- FSA ID and password or other login information that the Department of Education may require. - Create your FSA ID or reset your password at StudentAid.gov or through the myStudentAid app. - Social Security number or Alien Registration number if you are an eligible non-citizen. - ☑ Bank and investment account statements, if applicable. - ☑ Untaxed income records, if applicable.
+- FSA ID and password or other login information that the Department of Education may require.
+Create your FSA ID or reset your password at StudentAid.gov. - Social Security number or Alien Registration number if you are an eligible non-citizen. - ☑ Bank and investment account statements, if applicable. - ✓ Untaxed income records, if applicable.